roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-05 ****** byNonStopFunGuy© The male sat back, watching the girls making out naked, sharing his sperm.
+The male sat back, watching the girls making out naked, sharing his sperm.
 When he was rock-hard and ready to fuck again, he said he had an "insanely pervy" idea.
 He had both girls, naked, walk up to the second floor of his house, and go into his daughter's bedroom.
 The youngster's bed had stuffed animals and Barbie dolls all over it, plus posters from her favorite Nick and Disney channel stars.
 Disney princesses were lined up on a shelf.
 Dave had Fallon crawl onto her back in the middle of his child's bed, then he mounted her and began fucking her tight, teen cunt right where his daughter slept.
 Meanwhile, Dave had the busty blonde gymnast straddle Fallon's face, so the brunette could eat out the blonde's bald cunt more while Dave fucked the brunette; and this way, as he leaned over Fallon to screw her teen pussy, Dave's face was in Gracie's chest, so he could keep licking her round, teen boobs.

  Gracie was yelping uncontrollably, she was so turned on; Fallon felt streams of the girl's pussy juices pouring down her face, filling her mouth, even getting up her nostrils as the blonde vibrantly wiggled her cunt and ass over Fallon's face.
 Fallon felt her pussy getting stretched wide open by Dave's awesome, thick penis, and the muscular stud was bending her thin knees backwards, spreading her thighs wide-open as he rammed against her, sinking more and more of his six inches of meat into her twat until he had literally the entire length buried inside her teen cunt.
 Fallon could hear Dave and Gracie making out, and Dave slobbering on Gracie's larger teen breasts, while screwing Fallon's twat as deep as his erection could stretch.